Avaiga/taipy-doc/docs/index.md

         <h3>Charts</h3>
       </header>
       <p>
         One crucial part of Taipy's graphical user interface (GUI) is its graphing library.
 This library offers a wide range of customizable ways to visualize data.
-You can access these features through Taipy's chart control, which is closely connected to how it's implemented behind the scenes.
       </p>
       <span class="tp-content-card-readmore">Read more</span>
     </a>